actualbudget/docs/README.md

 # Actual Budget Community Documentation

-This repo forms the basis for what will become the new Actual Budget community documentation website, this is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This repo forms the basis for what will become the new Actual Budget community documentation website.
+This is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

-[Docusaurus 2](https://docusaurus.io/) uses NodeJS so if you are running Actual on your local machine you should be able to easily run [Docusaurus 2](https://docusaurus.io/)
+[Docusaurus 2](https://docusaurus.io/) uses NodeJS, so if you are running Actual on your local machine, you should be able to easily run [Docusaurus 2](https://docusaurus.io/).

 ## Contributing